jessbealey88/CV/README.md

 - Reported directly to COO.
 - Led customer service team.
 - Pushed for automation in customer service processes such as customer onboarding, including DD submission, welcome pack distribution and creation of customer records within the CRM.
 This led to collaborating with the tech team to design and implement automation of the oboarding processes for several product campaigns.
-- Design and implementation of a new customer cancellation process, involving collaboration with tech team to create a cancellation form which notified staff of cancellation requests, and automatically updated the CRM.
+- Design and implementation of a new customer cancellation process, involving collaboration with tech team to create a cancellation form which notified staff of cancellation requests, and a dashboard within the CRM that tracked the status of a cancellation request.
 - Created cross departmental new starter training in CRM, HR software usage and VOIP system.
 - Responsible for staff training on any new or updated customer service processes.
 - Instigated upsell campaign triggering customers to update products utilising email marketing with telephone scripted follow ups.